Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: Introduction

 Our data set merges the American Medical Association (AMA) Physician Masterfile with all-payer hospital discharge claims from New York, Florida and Pennsylvania in 2012-2013.
-The study population consists of all patients admitted for inpatient care emergently, urgently, or through the emergency department during that time period in those states.
-The data include an identifier for each patient's surgeon, along with patient sociodemographic and clinical characteristics including indicators for frailty, severe sepsis or septic shock, and 31 comorbidities based on Elixhauser indices \citep{elixhauser1998comorbidity}.
-The data also include measures of the surgeon's age and years experience.
-Surgeons were excluded from the cohort if they did not perform at least 5 operations for one of the 51 specific EGS conditions per year within the two-year study time-frame.
-All told, this resulted in $N=44,082$ patients presenting with either colitis or diverticulitis.
-We use three different measures for health outcomes.
-We also investigate whether the presence of sepsis (an inflammatory response to infection that can result in organ malfunction) acts as a modifier for the effect of surgery.
+The study population consists of all patients admitted for emergency or urgent inpatient care.
+The data include an identifier for each patient's surgeon, patient sociodemographic and clinical characteristics including indicators for frailty, severe sepsis or septic shock, and 31 comorbidities based on Elixhauser indices \citep{elixhauser1998comorbidity}.
+The data also include measures of the surgeon's age and years of experience.
+Surgeons were excluded if they did not perform at least 5 operations for one of the 51 specific EGS conditions per year within the two-year study time-frame.
+This resulted in $N=44,082$ patients presenting with either colitis or diverticulitis.
 Our primary outcome was the presence of any in-hospital complication (infection, bleeding) as measured by a binary variable.
 Secondary outcomes are hospital length-of-stay; and in-hospital mortality within 30 days after admission.
-Mortality was treated as a secondary outcome, as deaths for patients with a colitis or diverticulitis diagnosis are rare.
-To our knowledge, this is the first study based on IV methods that provides evidence on the effectiveness of operative management for these two conditions.
+We also investigated whether the presence of sepsis (an inflammatory response to infection that can result in organ malfunction) acts as a modifier for the effect of surgery.